Setting up Canvas with Learning.com

-Bulk distribution of curriculum through the Common Cartridge is used to distribute content that has been arranged in a sequence.
+Bulk distribution of curriculum through the Common Cartridge is used to assign content that has been arranged in a sequence.
 EasyTech and Custom Curriculum sequences can be exported for use in Canvas.
 You can import our EasyTech file, and you can also import Custom Sequences created on Learning.com.

 Exporting EasyTech Canvas Common Cartridge file from Learning.com

 The EasyTech file will include all EasyTech content.